darkorsa/cordo/README.md

 # cordo

-Cordo is a microframework designed to efficienly develop REST APIs based on layered architecture and using principles such as:
+Cordo is a microframework designed for efficienly developing REST APIs based on layered architecture and using principles such as:

 - DDD (Domain Driven Design)
 - CQRS (Command Query Responsibility Segregation)